remap/ndn-mog/README.md

 Sept 09, 2014
 Updated by Zhehao Wang (wanzhehao410305@gmail.com)
-In preparation for ICN 2014 demo
+In preparation for ICN 2014 demo.
+Remote branch set to remap ndn-mog/master by default, refer to that repository for further updates.

 ## How To Run
 1. nfd-start.
 For information about nfd, refer to nfd github or redmine site.